KunyuHe/Start-Wars-Chat-Bot/README.md

 ## Model Training & Customize

-The model training part is based on [Oswaldo Ludwig's repo Seq2seq-Chatbot-for-Keras](https://github.com/oswaldoludwig/Seq2seq-Chatbot-for-Keras).
+The model training part is based on Oswaldo Ludwig's repo [Seq2seq-Chatbot-for-Keras](https://github.com/oswaldoludwig/Seq2seq-Chatbot-for-Keras).
 We use a new generative model of chatbot based on `seq2seq modeling`.
 Further details on this model can be found in Section 3 of the paper [End-to-end Adversarial Learning for Generative Conversational Agents](https://www.researchgate.net/publication/321347271_End-to-end_Adversarial_Learning_for_Generative_Conversational_Agents).

 The architecture presented here assumes the same prior distributions for input and output words.
 Therefore, it shares an embedding layer ([Glove pre-trained word embedding](https://nlp.stanford.edu/projects/glove/?fbclid=IwAR1JVmPTDh37oXeHvdXtyqIEeFd7vcZoaideVsOHK4pnod6rXNGM71NL-8E)) between the encoding and decoding processes through the adoption of a new model.

+The weights are fine tuned in `train_seq2seq.py`.
 To chat with our pre-trained Jedi Masters, just run `JediChat.py`.
 The model we use here is based on our pretrained weights [here](https://www.dropbox.com/s/ss8nnkfzgwazfyy/JediChatPreTrained.h5?dl=0).